ERIGrid2/JRA-2.1.1-dev/README.md

  * Source code for FMI 3.0-compliant test FMUs (folder `fmi3`)
  * C++ source code for running the test FMUs (folder `test-cpp`)
+ * A python wrapper for executing FMUs from python (folder `python-wrapper`)
+ * Python test code to replicate the results of the C++ tests (same folder as the python wrapper)

 ## Installation and Usage (Ubuntu 20.04)